Ovarian Cancer

 - Clinical examination.

-- Transvaginal or transrectal ultrasound—a test with extremely high diagnostic accuracy.
+- Transvaginal or transrectal ultrasound.

-- Tumor markers in the blood, especially CA-125.
+- Tumour markers in blood, especially CA-125.

 How is ovarian cancer treated?